 Work zones are unpredictable.
 Navigating them safely requires your full attention.
 In other words, now is not the time to check your voicemail, change the radio station, or polish off your morning danish.
 Watch for brake lights on vehicles ahead of you, be careful of workers and their vehicles, keep both hands on the wheel, and always stay alert and focused on the task at hand.

-(Related: Check out the surprising results from a new Esurance survey on distracted driving and tech.)
+(Related: Check out the surprising results from an Esurance survey on distracted driving and tech.)

 3. Obey the posted speed limit